PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/4. Pipeline/chunking_strategy.md

 ## Key takeaway

-Chunking is not just about splitting content.
+It's important to understand that **"Chunking is not just about splitting content."**

 It is about **designing knowledge in a way that aligns with how AI systems think, retrieve, and act**.